 Hello, I'm going to go in depth and detail on how I did my first Magnum Swap into my brothers 1965 Plymouth Valiant 200.
 The information I will be providing is intended to help you guys out there thinking about, or are Magnum Swapping your early/later A Body Mopar.
 Look into Magnumswap.com for more info as well.
 If you would like to find something here quick, make sure to hold down Ctrl + F to search keywords, if on a tablet or smart phone, use the 'find in page' option in Chrome.
+Be sure to accept cookies to view the pictures in this article, you may have to refresh the page again if all don't load.
 I would highly advise that you read over everything listed in this article before Mopar Magnum Swapping your ride.
-Last updated - 10/13/2018.
+Last updated - 10/29/2019.

 Back storyI purchased a 1965 Plymouth Valiant 200 a few years ago, it had a 273/4.5L Small Block V8, ran and drove but had no brakes, till those eventually got fixed.
 I have a 1965 blue Plymouth Barracuda that had a later slant six drivetrain swapped in, test drove it once and decided it wasn't enough power for me, so I pulled the drivetrain from the Valiant and threw it in the Barracuda 1 week before I graduated high school -- Achieved my goal for driving it there.
 Anyway, the Valiant sat and sat, after a few months of driving around the Barracuda, I decided I wanted to go with a different drivetrain.
 I had an LA 360 motor & 727 transmission that I intended to throw in it, and had also recently acquired a 5.2L/318 Magnum.
 So with intentions & hopes high, I removed the Valiant's 273 drivetrain from the Barracuda, separated the 904 transmission (cable shift/push button type), converted the magnum to carbureted, and swapped it into the Valiant.
 Currently my Barracuda is still sitting and plans have changed for it, planning on going with a 5.9L Magnum, most likely going with FiTech TB fuel injection.
 I currently own 2x '65 Barracudas, a '71 Satellite and a '74 Duster.
 I gave this '65 Valiant to my brother.
 So, that's pretty much my back story, now let's get onto how I did the swap.